sailfish009/openstructure/modules/seq/base/doc/seq.rst

 As OpenStructure is a computational structural biology framework, it is not surprising that the sequence classes have been designed to work together with structural data.
-Each sequence can have an attached :class:`~mol.EntityView` allowing for fast mapping between residues in the entity view and position in the sequence.
+Each sequence can have an attached :class:`~ost.mol.EntityView` allowing for fast mapping between residues in the entity view and position in the sequence.